Hassan-Alsayoud/cryosensor/README.md

 During the hackathon, this project was focused mainly on uses by LNG plant operators; but the use cases here can easily be extended to other settings of interest.

-One of the goals of this project are to give the agent access to certain scientific tools; however, the project doesn't currently do that.
+One of the goals of this project is to give the agent access to certain scientific tools; however, the project doesn't currently do that.
 The thermo library is merely imported and presented on a front end in the locally hosted website, without LLM integration.

 The application does currently take advantage of RAG to find and reference information in provided literature.